 The TouchPad helps you navigate the computer screen and control the pointer using simple touch gestures.
 You can also use the left and right TouchPad buttons as you would use the corresponding buttons on an external mouse.
 To navigate a touch screen (select products only), touch the screen directly using gestures described in this chapter.

-You can also customize gestures and view demonstrations of how they work.
-Type control panel in the taskbar search box, select Control Panel, and then select Hardware and Sound.
+To customize gestures and see videos of how they work, type control panel in the taskbar search box, select Control Panel, and then select Hardware and Sound.
 Under Devices and Printers, select Mouse.